Elestriel/CEE-Translation/README.md

 # CEE-Translation
 This is the translation effort for Corsair Effects Engine.

+Anyone who helps out, please leave a note as a comment in your translated file, and I'll be sure to credit you for the help!

 # How to add a language
 Simply add a new file based on the original en.xml, name it based on the two character language code for the language you'd like to translate, and change the strings in the file as you wish!
 Never edit the Name attribute of an item; only edit the strings themselves.